 Specifically, some provisions of the bill could create excessive restrictions and obligations, creating unreasonable costs for businesses, it said.
 The ministry therefore asked that the bill be reworked and resubmitted for further consideration.

-The bill in question was drafted earlier this year by the Russian Ministry of Finance, and would prevent the issuance of digital currencies and all operations involving digital currencies – effectively placing a ban on the fledgling technology.
+was drafted earlier this year by the Russian Ministry of Finance, and would prevent the issuance of digital currencies and all operations involving digital currencies – effectively placing a ban on the fledgling technology.

 In September, the finance ministry suggested that Russia could pass the proposed bill in the spring of 2015.

 In its comments, which were reported by Russian news agency TASS, the Ministry of Economic Development said the proposed bill lacks precision, as it could potentially ban the use of all cash equivalents including gift cards and retailers' certificates.

 The bill’s definition of what constitutes cash equivalents is ambiguous, the ministry said, adding that, while the bill would ban the use of unregulated digital currencies, or 'surrogate money', it could also affect other cash equivalents.